h4ctar/retro-gauge/README.md

 ## PCB Design

 There are three PCBs: the main board, the sensor board and the face board.
-The boards are stacked using 12mm standoffs and are connected together with 2.54mm header pins.
+The boards are stacked using standoffs and are connected together with 2.54mm stacking header pins.

-The main board has the microcontroller, stepper motor, LCD and real time clock.
+The main board has the microcontroller, stepper motor, LCD and real time clock and indicators.
 The sensor board has the power supply and the signal conditioning.
-The face board is the dial face and has the LED indicators.
+The face board is the dial face and has transparent icons for the indicators.

 ![Main PCB](./images/pcb-main.png)
 ![Sensor PCB](./images/pcb-sensor.png)